-1. Both games have an extremely useful mount
+1. Both games have a handy mount

-In Skyrim, you start out running, but you can eventually buy a horse to take you around places.
+In Skyrim, you start running, but you can eventually buy a horse to take you around places.
 This horse is extremely important, especially if you want to walk up mountains quickly.
 If you don’t have this horse, it will take you a long time to get around the massive game world, very similar to Elden Ring.

 2. Both games have a ton of secret areas to find

 Skyrim and Elden Ring have so many secrets that it can be overwhelming at times.
 Elden Ring does it a little better by having you actually find map pieces, so you don’t get too overwhelmed.
 Skyrim is cool because you can see cool areas on the map and decide when to go to each one.

 Both games have some seriously cool areas, especially when you go to the underground areas, and they all are unique in their own way.
 They also have some severe items you can get from each area, so it is worth checking out if you want to make your time more manageable.

 It will take hundreds of hours to finally find everything in both games, and the amount of content they have is insane.
 With the games having more than a decade between them, it is actually insane how similar they are to each other.

 3. Both games have a massive variety of weapons to choose from